andrewhodel/go-ip-ac/README.md

 // authorized (valid login credentials) ipac.ModifyAuth(&ip_ac, "valid_login", "127.0.0.1")

-// test authorization status for an IP
+// test authorization status of an IP
 // this needs to be called every time there is a new IP connection var status = ipac.TestIpAllowed(&ip_ac, "127.0.0.1") fmt.Printf("TestIpAllowed 127.0.0.1: %t\n", status)